madhu-ibs/mrpfd-gamo-documentation/docs/source/index.rst

 Table of Contents
 ==================================================

-This document covers the steps for installing the necessary modules for the **MRPFD Gamo** Platform
+This documentation covers the detail steps for installing the necessary modules for the **MRPFD Gamo** Platform

 .. note::